 California’s Wildlife Protection Act of 2019 is now officially law, and it makes fur trapping illegal for all purposes.
-Shockingly it even criminalizes the sale an possession of some shed antlers!
+Shockingly, it even criminalizes the sale and possession of some shed antlers!

-Shed antlers, or antlers taken from animals that have been manufactured into products or handicraft items, or that have been cut into blocks or units that are to be handcrafted or manufactured into those articles may be purchased or sold at any time.
-However, complete antlers, whole heads with antlers, antlers that are mounted for display, or antlers in velvet may not be sold or purchased at any time, except as authorized by Section 3087.
+It is possible to buy or sell shed antlers as well as antlers taken from animals that have been made into goods or handicrafts or that have been cut into blocks or units to be handcrafted or manufactured into those items.
+However, complete antlers, antler-covered heads, antlers mounted for display, and velvet-covered antlers cannot be sold or bought at any time unless specifically permitted by Section 3087.